 The School House which was part of the old school remains, and can be seen adjacent to the present building.

-There was a memorial added to the frontage in 1929 for those who were killed in the Great War and later those killed in the Second World War.
+A memorial was added to the frontage in 1929 initially for the local men who were killed in the Great War, 1914-1918.

 TO THE GLORY OF GOD AND IN LOVING MEMORY OF THE MEN OF LOWER GORNAL WHO GAVE THEIR LIVES FOR THEIR COUNTRY IN THE GREAT WAR 1914 - 1918